renekreijveld/Watchful.li-sitelist/README.md

 * Sitelist remembers your settings (sort order, columns shown, number of rows and search and filter settings)

 To get Watchful.li sitelist this working you need a Watchful.li API key that you can get through your Watchful.li profile.
 Install the API key on line 10 of sitelist.php.
-See installation instructions below.
+See [installation instructions](#installation)installation instructions.

 ##Screenshots: